 The Premium plan has a cost of $10 annually.
 It gives some very useful bonus features for an extra $1 per month for complete control of the secure sharing feature.

-Team and Enterprise licensing is charged according to per seat being used.
+Team and Enterprise licensing is charged according to the per seat being used.
 Bitwarden accounts can be hosted in-house instead of being dependent on the cloud.

 13. KeePass – Best Password Manager for Linux